openenergymonitor/docs/main/overview.md

 :align: left
 ```

 **emonPi2:**<br>A 6 channel* electricity monitor with an integrated Raspberry Pi.
 Supports single or three-phase monitoring, wired temperature sensing & pulse counting.
-Can be used as a base-station to receive data from further 433Mhz RF nodes.
+Can be used as a base-station to receive data from further 433Mhz radio nodes.
 Full local or remote data logging and visualisation capability via EmonCMS.<br><br>

 ```{image} img/emontx5-min.png
 :width: 50px